finnschaefer1901/finnschaefer1901.github.io/index.md

 - **GitHub:** [github.com/finnschaefer1901](https://github.com/finnschaefer1901)

 ## Summary
-My Name is Finn Rasmus Schäfer, I am a german software engineer with interests in automotive, computer vision and 3D Machine Learning.
-I studied electrical engineering with focus on automation in cooporation with the Deutsche Bahn Netz Ag.
-I was active in Formula Student Driverless, the Indy autonomous challenge.
-My Work experience can be derived from the following sections:
+My name is Finn Rasmus Schäfer.
+I am a German software engineer with interests in automotive technology, computer vision, and 3D machine learning.
+I studied electrical engineering with a focus on automation in cooperation with Deutsche Bahn Netz AG.
+I was actively involved in Formula Student Driverless and the Indy Autonomous Challenge.
+My work experience is outlined in the following sections:

 ## Work Experience
 ### Cooperate Student at DB Netz Ag (Sep.
 2018 - Oct.
 2022)